Child of Light: Presentation

 The game was designed using the UbiArt Framework engine, which had previously been used to design Rayman Origins and Rayman Legends.
 The engine allowed the design team to input concept art directly into the game, giving the game the look of an animated painting and the feel of progressing in an illustration.
 The team focused on creating a watercolor effect to give the impression of "being awake in an underwater dream".
 After some of the staff had their children successfully draw Aurora based on the brief description of her being a princess with long red hair and an oversized crown, they knew they had created an iconic character.

 Child of Light takes inspiration from many poems, with Plourde describing it as "a playable poem"; the majority of the game's dialogue is portrayed through rhyme delivered in ballad form, in which each four-line stanza sees the second and fourth lines end with rhyming words.
 Variable iambic syllable counts were used for flexibility, with Yohalem explaining its use to justify varying line lengths and word pairings that don't always perfectly match up.
 Collectibles in the game called Confessions—secret letters that the player can find floating in the wind and pick up—are delivered in the form of sonnets.
 Yohalem believes the most difficult challenge he faced while writing for the game was keeping each character's voice distinct from one another despite them sharing the same cadence while rhyming.
 Yohalem attributes the fairy tale culture of the game to The Rime of the Ancient Mariner and also looked to using Sleeping Beauty as a thematic element.

 Plourde states that the art was inspired by illustrators such as Arthur Rackham, John Bauer, and Edmund Dulac, as well as the art of Yoshitaka Amano, with whom they partnered in designing some of the characters and in the production of a Child of Light painting.
 The painting was distributed as a European-exclusive poster that came with the deluxe editions of the game on Windows, PlayStation 3, and PlayStation 4.

 Ubisoft also partnered with Cirque du Soleil during the development of the game, who helped provide the game's theatrical feel and costume design.

 Music

-The original soundtrack has 18 tracks and was composed by Béatrice Martin, also known as Cœur de pirate, a Canadian singer and songwriter from the province of Québec.
+The original soundtrack has 18 tracks and was composed by Béatrice Martin, also known under her stage pseudonym Cœur de pirate, a Canadian singer and songwriter from the province of Québec, with her additionally providing vocals for "Off to Sleep", the credits theme.
 Martin worked with the Montreal-based Bratislava Symphony Orchestra in recording some of the songs.
 Plourde described her music as "fresh, romantic and optimistic", elements he wanted to express with Child of Light.